-A completely fenced or walled yard.
-The tortoise must not be able to see out or it will be more likely to burrow its way out.
+A completely fenced or walled yard is a “proper” desert tortoise accommodation.
+Ideally, the tortoise will not be able to see out through the fence/wall, or it will be more likely to burrow its way out.
 A specially constructed enclosure within a yard is also acceptable.
-Hatchlings must be kept indoors in a terrarium with a “Vita Lite” as many predators eat them if they are kept outdoors.
+Hatchlings must be kept indoors in a terrarium with a “Vita Lite,” or in a protected outdoor pen, as many predators eat them.

 Who would not be allowed to adopt a tortoise?